CS126SP20/Cinder-Othello/DEVELOPMENT.md

     testing the more logical side of your code
     - Add rules in the side panel for users to see
     - Update README
+    - Methods I can actually unit test: FlipPieces(return the board), UpdateScores(return one of the scores or a pair of score), InBounds, IsMoveValid (pass in the board and white turn as parameters), GetValidMoves(pass in the board),

  - **05/02/2020**